Chart Color Schemes

 Infrastructure

-Kilburn has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kilburn has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects expected to affect the area.
-Notable projects include the Northern Adelaide Road Upgrades Program, development at 414-418 Prospect Road, Kilburn Development, Enfield Community & Recreation Centre, and 110 Hawker Street, Ridleyton.
-The following list details those most relevant.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact the area.
+These include the Northern Adelaide Road Upgrades Program, 414-418 Prospect Road, Kilburn Development, Enfield Community & Recreation Centre, and 110 Hawker Street, Ridleyton.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.